This happy and colorful 2nd birthday party was made by my sweet customer Amanda for…

 This truly stunning rainbow party goes to show that a rainbow theme is just as perfect for Easter as it is for a birthday!
-It was styled by Jennifer Laws of Society Shirts for her family’s annual Easter Egg Hunt.
+It was styled by my sweet customer Jennifer for her family’s annual Easter Egg Hunt.
 Enjoy the pictures, and then read on for loads of party-planning hints from Jennifer at the bottom of the post!

 Backdrop supplies: Lowe’s (particle board), Mardel (white butcher paper), Hallmark (wrapping paper), Hobby Lobby (“HOP” letters and spray paint)